muit/capnografo/HW_air_acquisition.md

 We mainly use 6mm ID tube for all breath line, and 8mm ID tube to adapt to filter and pump inlets and outlets.

 #### Water trap
+A water trap is needed for remove as much of water vapour as posible because it will affect the correct functioning of the sensor.
 We don´t find a easy to buy water trap in Spain.
 If you know let us know!
 We think about make a DIY one with a glass jar.

-#### Particulate filter
+#### Particulate & hidrophobic filter
+Seems that first is needed a particulate filter of 150 micron and after the water trap a hidrophobic filter of 0.22 micron.
+For this prototype we don't found a particulate filter, but we found this 1 micron EPTFE hidrophobic membrane [filter](https://tienda.fisaude.com/filtro-antibacteriano-hidrofobico-para-aspiradores-secreciones-conector-8mm-p-37398.html) [(specs)](http://www.medicalfiltrationsolutions.com/wp-content/uploads/2015/09/MFS-TDS-0033_M03.1.003.pdf).
+With the first test without water trap we found that almost all water vapor was removed by the filter but better filtration may be necessary.

 #### CO2 sensor
+SprintIR-R-20 is the sensor used.
+More info at [CO2 sensors documentation](HW_co2sensors.md).

 #### PUMP
+It's recomended a suction air pump with 500ml/min flow, but we only found the [ROB-10398 Sparkfun air pump](https://www.tme.eu/es/details/sf-rob-10398/motores-de-cc/sparkfun-electronics-inc/rob-10398/) as fast shipping alternative to aliexpress cheap micro pumps.
+It has 12-15l/min but we use lower than nominal voltage to use less flow.